Note: This information may change or not up to date as government mandates change.

 You will be great!
 This yoga is for every body, all ages!
 The most important thing is to try as best you can, and you will get 100% benefit.
 It’s not about being perfect!
-Bring a well-hydrated body, and a mat, towel and water.
-We can also rent or sell you a mat, towel, and water.
+Bring a well-hydrated body, and a mat, towel, face mask and water. *We can also rent or sell you a mat, towel, and water.
+See all Covid-19 policy in FAQ under Studio and Account Policies.

 You are never too old to practice yoga and begin again.
 As long as you try the right way, to the best of your ability, you will receive 100% benefit.